Ami Nakai: 2025–26 season: Senior debut and Olympic bronze medal

 In early July, Nakai shared that although she had originally intended to keep her Cinderella for the upcoming season, copyright issues involving The Walt Disney Company meant that she would have to create a new free program from scratch.
 In doing so, she worked with local choreographer, Kenji Miyamoto.

 In mid-August, Nakai sustained a back injury during training.
 The following month, she made her senior international debut at the 2025 CS Lombardia Trophy, winning the silver medal behind teammate, Rion Sumiyoshi.

 Making her 2025–26 Grand Prix circuit, Nakai won the gold medal at the 2025 Grand Prix de France, earning new personal best scores in the short program, free skate and total score and defeating three-time World champion Kaori Sakamoto.
 "I never expected to win," said Nakai following the event.
 "I'm extremely happy, but I don't want this to create any strange pressure for me going into my next event."
 Two weeks later, Nakai took the bronze medal at the 2025 Skate Canada International.
 Both results qualified her for a spot at the 2025–26 Grand Prix of Figure Skating Final.

+Nakai placed second overall at the 2025–26 Grand Prix Final in her debut at this event.
+She stepped out of the triple Axel in the short program, but it was clean in the free skate.
+"In the beginning of the season, I really wasn't thinking at all about the Olympics, but now that this international competition is behind me, I'm actually starting to feel that the Olympic stage is getting to be close around the corner," she said.
+Two weeks later, Nakai finished fourth at the 2025–26 Japan Championships.
+She was subsequently named to the 2026 Winter Olympic team.
+The following month, Nakai won the silver medal at the 2026 Four Continents Championships in her debut at this event.
+"I was disappointed that I fell on the triple Axel," said Nakai, "but I managed to finish my program pretty well.
+Throughout the season, I carried momentum and I was able to perform on this condition.
+That's something I was excited about.
+And I'm very excited that I was able to get a medal at my first Four Continents Championships."